publisha/student_site/pages/howtobuildyoursite.md

 Please remember your username and password or keep somewhere safe.

+> Choose a **Free** account and go through the various steps although you can skip the questions about your interests.
+You will also need to verify your email address.
+Optionally you can edit your profile and add an avatar image.

 Once you are logged in to Github, go to the following URL:

 https://github.com/publisha/student_site/

 > Add picture here of Template link

 Use the template link to receive the repository in your own github account.
+Make sure that you choose the `Public` option.

 > You should now have a copy of the template web site on github